The Resonance Map:

 How I Connect with Others

 This isn’t a test.
-It’s a mirror…an invitation to notice what’s already present, or quietly asking to be seen.
+It’s an invitation to notice what’s already present, or quietly taking shape.

-If you felt seen, softened, or quietly stirred by some of these, we may already share a language.
+If something here felt familiar, grounding, or quietly clarifying, we may already share a language.

 This is the space I hold.